Weak Lensing Tomographic Redshift Distribution Inference for the Hyper Suprime-Cam Subaru Strategic Program three-year shape catalogue: Motivation

 We refer to the remainder of the paper for an explanation of the HSC Y3 redshift inference methodology.
 However we would like to motivate the effect that these significant changes have on our redshift calibration using a forecast, which is based on a mock Y3 weak lensing cosmological analysis.
 We perform a mock analysis of a synthetic data vector with a redshift distribution inferred for the HSC Y1 shape catalog, using a similar analysis to the one presented in this work, and compare it with an analysis using the simple `stacked' redshift distribution from \citet{2020PASJ...72...16H}.
 The main difference from the methodology described in the rest of this work is the usage of the Dirichlet distribution, as well as the usage of a model combination scheme described in Rau et al (in prep.) that accounts for the model uncertainty across the several different photometric redshift codes applied to the HSC Y1 dataset and described in \citet{2020PASJ...72...16H}.

 The sample redshift posteriors and the inference scheme employed to marginalize over the uncertainty in those parameters are both described in \citet{2022arXiv220610169Z}.
 The sampling is based on using the mean of the tomographic redshift distributions as the main parameter over which we marginalize (referred to as the `shift model' in the following).
 The cosmological parameter inference is performed using the multinest method with 500 live points.
+We consider 9 cosmological and 9 astrophysical parameters and 4 parameters within the shift model.
+The simulated data vector includes noise based on the scaled HSC first year covariance as described in \citet{2022arXiv220610169Z}.
 Both contours shown in Fig.~\ref{fig:full_y3_takahashi} use the shift model to marginalize over the $p_{\rm samp}(z)$ uncertainties, where our prior on the tomographic $p_{\rm samp}(z)$ is generated using the mean redshifts of 1000 samples of sample redshift posterior generated by the updated methodology.
 The prior on the mean redshift of the stacked redshift distribution follows \citet{2020PASJ...72...16H}.
 We generate an approximation to the Y3 covariance by dividing the Y1 covariance by 3, which approximately accounts for the increase in area from Y1 to Y3 while ignoring changes in the contiguity of the survey footprint.
 Fig.~\ref{fig:full_y3_takahashi} compares the posteriors in the $\Omega_m-S_8$ plane.

 We note a 0.5$\sigma$ shift in $S_8$, which shows that the updated analysis would predict a higher $S_8$ value.
 Note that the synthetic data vector is generated with the updated redshift distribution, so the analysis with that redshift distribution recovers the true cosmological parameters.
 This figure illustrates the importance of $p_{\rm samp}(z)$ calibration and in particular of a joint $p_{\rm samp}(z)$ analysis that includes complementary data sources and analysis techniques.